 9.1 Delegates shall be members of the Association.

-9.3 If a Delegate is elected as one of the Officers of the Association, or if a delegate is unable or unwilling to perform their duties, his/her unit may select a new Delegate.
-The officer may act as Delegate if his/her local unit so designates.
+9.3 If a Delegate is elected as one of the Officers of the Association, or if a delegate is unable or unwilling to perform their duties, their unit may select a new Delegate.
+The officer may act as Delegate if their local unit so designates.

-9.4 Each Delegate shall have the following responsibilities: (1) notify the Secretary of any changes in Delegate; (2) attend Council meetings; (3) notify unit members of the particulars of each meeting and make the agenda available to them; (4) route copies of all minutes to unit members; (5) keep constituents well informed about SUNYLA matters; (6) forward Newsletter items to the Publications Committee; (7) report all changes in membership to the Council; (8) recruit members, collect dues, and forward dues to the Treasurer; (9) distribute and collect all ballots and forward to the appropriate individual; (10) carry out other duties as directed by the Officers, Executive Board or Council.
+9.4 Each Delegate shall have the following responsibilities: (1) notify the appropriate parties (as specified in the Manual of Duties and Responsibilities) of any changes in their unit’s Delegate and/or membership; (2) attend Council meetings; (3) notify unit members of the particulars of each meeting and make the agenda available to them; (4) route copies of all minutes to unit members; (5) keep constituents well informed about SUNYLA matters, including elections; (6) forward Newsletter items to the Publications Committee; (7) recruit and engage with members; (8) carry out other duties as directed by the Officers, Executive Board, or Council.